Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Architecture and training settings

+Analogously, MS-NN encodes the measurement outcomes and conditional labels into an intermediate latent representation, which is subsequently decoded into a structured matrix representation that parameterizes a physical quantum state.
+From this perspective, MS-NN can be interpreted as a physics-informed auto-encoder, where the decoder is constrained by quantum mechanical principles and the reconstruction problem can be solved using traditional regression-like objective function.

-Model's loss function is a linear combination of MAE loss of input measurement $M_{in}$ and the measurement from created density matrix $M_{pred}$ with the weighted sum (with a scalar $\alpha=100$) of MAE loss for the real and imaginary parts ($D^{real}$ and $D^{imag}$) of the density operator:
+Based on these characteristic, model's loss function $\mathcal{L}$ is designed to be a linear combination of MAE between the true state measurement $\mathcal{M}( \hat{\rho})$ (where $\mathcal{M}$ is a generic measurement procedure, specified type of POVM used in each dataset can be found in Section \ref{dataset}) and the predicted state measurement $\mathcal{M}( \rho)$ with an $\alpha$ weighted sum ($\alpha=100$) of MAE for the real component and imaginary component of the density operator as:

-The model is optimized for 100 epochs on dataset using Adam\cite{kingma2014adam} with $lr=1e-4$ and $\beta=(0.9,0.999)$.
-Our experimental results show that our proposed architecture has the potential to cover every quantum state that can be represented as a density operator, which is a Hermitian matrix with unit trace.
-This makes our architecture a more optimized solution for state prediction problems in various applications, as it can handle a wider range of quantum states.
+where the loss $\mathcal{L}$ is averaged over $N$ minibatch and $\ket{\beta}$ is a coherent state centered at point $\beta$ in a given phase space and $\beta \in \mathbb{C}$.
+Real and imaginary part of the quantum state is probabilistically emphasized in training since they hold greater value in reconstruction process than the measurement itself.